Math Functions

 $rglobal[1] = Sin(PI)

-The examples that follow show how to use the Tan() function with different input values.
+The example that follows shows how to use the Tan() function with different input values.
+This function calculates the tangent of a number.

 // Define the mathematical constant pi.